Weah's goal gains US bumpy 1-1 draw at Jamaica in qualifier

 “We just have to stay positive, keep a positive energy in the group and just continue on back,” Weah said.
 “We got a point out of it.
 We just need to bounce back next game.”

-NOTES: Panama rallied for a 2-1 win over El Salvador on Tuesday night, getting goals from Cecilio Waterman and Freddy Góndola in the 52nd after Jairo Henriquez put the visitors ahead 11 seconds in. … Costa Rica beat Honduras 2-1 when Gerson Torres scored in the fifth minute of second-half stoppage time.
+NOTES: Cyle Larin scored for Canada two minutes into first-half stoppage time and again in the 52nd minute, giving him 10 goals in qualifying.
+Jesús Gallardo headed in a 90th-minute goal for Mexico. … Also on Tuesday night, Panama rallied for a 2-1 win over El Salvador, getting goals from Cecilio Waterman and Freddy Góndola in the 52nd after Jairo Henriquez put the visitors ahead 11 seconds in. … Costa Rica beat Honduras 2-1 when Gerson Torres scored in the fifth minute of second-half stoppage time.
 Oscar Duarte put the visiting Catrachos ahead in the 20th, and Romell Quioto tied the score in the 35th.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports